DennisSchulmeister/ls-ui-component-benchmark/tonic/README.md

   Also weird things happen, when property values are not strings.
 Especially when passed in HTML template strings they often get converted to strange `value__type` strings.
-The safes thing is to define properties always as strings.
+The safest thing to do is to always pass properties as strings.

 * Components can manage their own state using plain object attributes.
 It is not necessary to use Tonic's `this.state` object which is just a key/value-pair on